Harold Owen: Strange meeting

 I wondered if I had been dreaming but looking down I saw that I was still standing.
 Suddenly I felt terribly tired and moving to my bunk I lay down; instantly I went into a deep oblivious sleep.
 When I woke up I knew with absolute certainty that Wilfred was dead.

-Harold learned only later that his brother had been killed a week before this experience occurred.
+Owen learned later that his brother had been killed a week before this experience.